 Can you get life insurance if you have health issues?

 Some people can get life insurance through their work.
 But if you can’t, you might be able to get an individual policy.
 Term life policies are cheaper than permanent life insurance policies.
-If you can’t find a good term or permanent policy, you might want to consider a guaranteed-issue policy.
+You might want to consider a guaranteed-issue policy if you can’t find a good term or permanent policy.
 This policy is easy to get, but the death benefit is limited.
 People usually use this type of policy to pay for final expenses.

 What medical conditions will prevent you from getting life insurance?